Almost periodic function: Almost periodic functions on a locally compact group

+A function on a locally compact group is called weakly almost periodic if its orbit is weakly relatively compact in $L^\infty$.

+Given a topological dynamical system $(X,G)$ consisting of a compact topological space X with an action of the locally compact group G, a continuous function on X is (weakly) almost periodic if its orbit is (weakly) precompact in the Banach space $C(X)$.

 Quasiperiodic signals in audio and music synthesis

 In speech processing, audio signal processing, and music synthesis, a quasiperiodic signal, sometimes called a quasiharmonic signal, is a waveform that is virtually periodic microscopically, but not necessarily periodic macroscopically.
-This does not give a quasiperiodic function in the sense of the Wikipedia article of that name, but something more akin to an almost periodic function, being a nearly periodic function where any one period is virtually identical to its adjacent periods but not necessarily similar to periods much farther away in time.
+This does not give a quasiperiodic function, but something more akin to an almost periodic function, being a nearly periodic function where any one period is virtually identical to its adjacent periods but not necessarily similar to periods much farther away in time.
 This is the case for musical tones (after the initial attack transient) where all partials or overtones are harmonic (that is all overtones are at frequencies that are an integer multiple of a fundamental frequency of the tone).